Is it better to prioritize content quality or quantity in a content marketing strategy?

 91% of B2B marketers say content marketing is important to their overall marketing strategy.
 Content marketing is an effective way to attract, engage, and convert potential customers.
 [Content Marketing Institute]

 It's common sense that more content pieces will not provide long-lasting benefits if you don't also pay attention to the quality of this content.
-Google weighs the quality of content quite heavily and looks at how well it serves the people searching for similar content online.
+Google weighs content quality heavily and considers how well it serves people searching for similar content online.

 Is longer content inherently higher quality than shorter content?
 Not necessarily.
 However, it may look that way because longer content tends to solve users' immediate problems better.
 Google wants content that best serves searchers at the top of the SERPs.